michael-thoughtworker/python-helloworld/README.md

 # python-helloworld repo for demo of cloud native CI/CD with github actions and argo cd
 ## Github Actions
-### 1. Push anything to master branch and observe the job running in github actions, there are three examples under .github/woprkflows folder
+### 1. Push anything to any branch and observe the job running in github actions, there are three examples under .github/woprkflows folder

 ## Argo CD Setup
 ### 1. start virtual box vm